marcelsadge/NETS-150-Project/README.md

 You must install the 3rd party jar files in the 3rd party folder into your external JARs, otherwise the program will not run.

+Assumption:
+-It connects to the website through JSOUP through a search query and selects the top result.
+-Animes tend to have multiple names, the official name and a nickname.
+We assume they both provide the top result.
+-We also assume the users don't input extreme answers for the input.

 ## 3rd Party Modifications
 GraphStream -
 The graph visualization uses the GraphStream Api at https://graphstream-project.org/.